-A LLADD operation consists of some code that performs some action on the developer's behalf.
-These operations implement the high-level actions that are composed into transactions.
+A LLADD operation consists of some code that manipulates data that has been stored in transactional pages.
+These operations implement high-level actions that are composed into transactions.
 They are implemented at a relatively low level, and have full access to the ARIES algorithm.
-We expect the majority of an application to reason in terms of the interface provided by custom operations, allowing the the application, the operation, and LLADD itself to be independently improved.
+Applications are implemented on top of the interfaces provided by an application-specific set of (potentially reusable) operations.
+This allows the the application, the operation, and LLADD itself to be independently improved.

 Since transactions may be aborted, the effects of an operation must be reversible.
-Furthermore, aborting and comitting transactions may be interleaved, and LLADD does not allow cascading aborts,3 so in order to implement an operation, we must implement some sort of locking, or other concurrency mechanism that isolates transactions from each other.
-LLADD only provides physical consistency; due to the variety of locking systems available, and their interaction with application workload, [Agrawal] we leave it to the application to decide what sort of transaction isolation is appropriate.
-For example, it is relatively easy to build a strict two-phase locking lock manager [Gray75] on top of LLADD, as needed by a DBMS, or a simpler lock-per-folder approach that would suffice for an IMAP server.
+Furthermore, aborting and committing transactions may be interleaved, and LLADD does not allow cascading aborts,3 so in order to implement an operation, we must implement some sort of locking, or other concurrency mechanism that isolates transactions from each other.
+LLADD only provides physical consistency; due to the variety of locking systems available, and their interaction with application workload, [1] we leave it to the application to decide what sort of transaction isolation is appropriate.

+For example, it is relatively easy to build a strict two-phase locking lock manager [8] on top of LLADD, as needed by a DBMS, or a simpler lockper-folder approach that would suffice for an IMAP server.
 Thus, data dependencies among transactions are allowed, but we still must ensure the physical consistency of our data structures, such as operations on pages or locks.